otse/miryks/miryks/src/opengl/readme.txt

 material - it basically canonically sets hints and the shader for any given instance that is rendering
 geometry - as it says
 shader - code that i stole
-drawgroup - this is an instance of a group. yes.
+DrawGroup - this is an instance of a group. yes.
 drawgroupflatsorted - just use depth sorting
 renderable - old code
 rendertarget - lets you render without disturbing the main screen